 - 1 cucumber, peeled, halved, seeded, and coarsely chopped

-- 1 red, yellow, or orange bell pepper, coarsely chopped
+- 1 red, yellow, or orange bell pepper, or 2-3 Red Hot Chili Peppers, seeded and coarsely chopped

 - ¼ sweet onion, coarsely chopped